TomStuart92/CV/README.md

 ### I am quick to learn

-Early on in my previous job at the Kessler Group, I was presented with the chance to own a project for an existing client using one of there largest data sets.
-This data set was several million records big, and was far too large to manage with any existing tool I had used previously.
+Early on in my previous job at the Kessler Group, I was presented with the chance to own a project for an existing client using one of their largest data sets.
+This data set was spread over multiple systems with many individual tables being over several million records.
+This made it far too large to manage with any existing tool I had used previously.

 Within four days I had taught myself enough [Base SAS](http://www.sas.com/en_us/software/base-sas.html) to build a working analysis pipeline.
 Within a fortnight the final analysis was completed and presented back to the client with a series of upstream recommendations.

 ### I have excellent analytical and logical reasoning

 My logic and analytical skills have been honed over many years of use.
-These are most clearly seen from my university degree in physics in which I received the equivalent of first class honours.
+These are most clearly seen from my university degree in Physics in which I received the equivalent of first class honours.

-I maintained a distinction average [75+] across all core units, as well as strong results in other units including Non-Linear Mathematics, Statistics, Number Theory and Cryptology.
+I maintained a distinction average [75+] across all core units, as well as strong results in other units including Non-Linear Mathematics, Partial Differential Equations, Statistics, Number Theory and Cryptology.

 I built upon these skills during my time at the Kessler Group.
 My experience working for clients with multiple legacy systems and complicated data pipelines helped me develop the ability to see how systems with many moving parts fit together.